It’ll be quite a homecoming tonight in seven Campbell County households.

-L-R Blake McCullah, Mike Owens, Robert Fritts, Brad Ivey, Bryan Templin, Jordan McDeerman and Brandon Shown are the LUB crew members on their way to Florida this morning.
+L-R Blake McCullah, Mike Owens, Robert Fritts, Brad Ivey, Bryan Templin, Jordan McDeerman and Brandon Shown are the LUB crew members on their way back home to Campbell County this morning.